issp-center-dev/DCore/doc/reference/input.rst

   For example, in this case, the interaction matrix is constructed by the effective Slater integrals :math:`F_0, F_2, F_4, F_6`.
-  These Slater integrals and the angular mementum at each correlated shell are specified by the parameter ``slater_f`` as follows
+  These Slater integrals and the angular momentum at each correlated shell are specified by the parameter ``slater_f`` as follows

   ::